Services

 • grammar, usage, spelling, and punctuation errors

 Line editing focuses on the sound and style of your writing, aiming to enhance overall consistency.
-While I also identify errors, my primary objective is to elevate the quality of your work.
+While I also correct errors and point out inconsistencies or ambiguities, my primary objective is to elevate the stylistic quality of your work.
 I do this by pinpointing areas where the writing may be unclear, wordy, or lacking in transitions or signposts.
-This process ensures that your edited document meets the desired standard.
+I also point out any variations in tone or register.
+This process ensures that your edited document attains the highest caliber.

 Proofreading